Skip to content

 Arcturus has a parallax of 88.83 milliarcseconds per year with a margin of error of 0.54 milliarcseconds.
 This yields a distance margin of error of 0.23 light years.

 The Hipparcos satellite data suggests that Arcturus may be a binary star with a companion in a tight orbit.
-The proposed companion is about 20 times fainter than Arcturus and its being in a close orbit makes it exceptionally difficult to make the star out.
-A study published in 2005 did not confirm its existence, but stated that analysis of the data obtained from near-infrared interferometric measurements suggested the presence of a subgiant companion, supporting the Hipparcos data.
+The proposed companion is about 20 times fainter than Arcturus and its being in a close orbit makes the star exceptionally difficult to make out.
+A study published in 2005 did not confirm its existence, but it supported the Hipparcos data, stating that analysis of the data obtained from near-infrared interferometric measurements suggested the presence of a subgiant companion.

 Luminosity